 Diverse Yoga Traditions: A Reflection of India’s Pluralism

 The history of Yoga is as rich as India’s philosophical variety.
-Each diverse yoga tradition gives us a new way to find balance and self-awareness.
-This celebrates India’s vast cultural diversity.
+Each diverse yoga tradition gives us a new way to find balance and self-awareness and celebrates India’s vast cultural diversity.
 We explore the various paths that make up the yoga world.
 They show us how flexible and welcoming this ancient practice can be.

 When we look at Tantra Yoga, we see its ability to grow.
 It takes ideas from different Indian traditions and beliefs.
 Tantra Yoga focuses on body energy and chakras, going beyond just physical exercises.
 It explores spiritual and unseen aspects of life.